Ómar Ingi Magnússon: Club career

+He won the 2022–23 EHF Champions League, although injured and couldn't play in the Final four.

 International career

 He participated at the 2017 World Men's Handball Championship.
 On 22 January 2022, he scored 10 goals in a 29–21 victory against France in the 2022 European Men's Handball Championship, despite Iceland missing eight players due to COVID-19.
 It was also France's biggest loss in the history of the European championship.
+He was the top scorer at the tournament with 59 goals.